futagoza/gulp/packages/gulpx/README.md

 // Will attempt to resolve one of the given `modules` from `cwd` lookup.dependency( cwd, modules )

-// Will execute Gulp tasks in a encapsulated Promise main( settings );
+// Will execute Gulp tasks in a Promise, so no need to `try..catch` it main( settings );
 ```

-* No need to use [pump](https://www.npmjs.com/package/pump) or [@futagoza/pump](https://www.npmjs.com/package/@futagoza/pump), just return an array and everything is passed to them directly.
+* Exported by default from `@futagoza/gulpx/bin/index.js` (API usage is the above JavaScript example)
-* Tasks can return either a stream, a promise or an array containing both as well as normal functions.
+* Always runs the requested tasks in _series_
-* The app is Promise based, no need to `try..catch` it
+* Displays the number of requested tasks completed at the end

 > __NOTE:__ The _@futagoza/gulpx_ CLI has no option or flag of its own, and no task listing functionality.